n8n-io/n8n-docs/docs/integrations/creating-nodes/http-helpers.md

 !!! note "Programmatic style only"
 	The information in this document is for node building using the programmatic style.
 It doesn't apply to declarative style nodes.

-While creating nodes it is very commonn to call external APIs or make HTTP requests to other services.
+It's common to call external APIs or make HTTP requests to other services from a node.

 This plays a major role during node development, maintenance, and improvements.

-We provide a very flexible helper for making HTTP requests that abstracts away most of the complexity with a simple to use interface.
+n8n provides a flexible helper for making HTTP requests that abstracts away most of the complexity.

 ## How to use

-In the node code, inside the `execute` function you can easily call:
+Call the helper inside the `execute` function:

 ```typescript
 const response = await this.helpers.httpRequest(options);